 I am used to working with people who have a wide range of issues including anger management, relationship and work problems, low self esteem, addictions and other forms of self harm, abuse, eating disorders, bereavement as well as people who suffer from stress and anxiety or feel low, depressed and suicidal.
 I am also qualified to do couples or relationship counselling.

 I am a qualified further and higher education teacher and for over seven years I taught counselling to many adult students.

-Fees: I charge between £35 and £55 per hour depending on your means.
+Fees: I charge between £35 and £55 per 50 minute session depending on your means.